diogomoreira/diogomoreira/README.md

 You can find me at [Twitter](https://twitter.com/diogodmoreira), [Stackoverflow](https://stackoverflow.com/users/1541533/diogo-moreira) or [LinkedIn](https://linkedin.com/in/diogodmoreira)

-You can ask me anything (within reason).
+You can ask me about: Javascript/Typescript, NodeJS, React, NestJS, Testing or anything related to software development/engineering in general (within reason).
 I'll be glad to help 😄